Hybrid Topology | Key Advantages and Disadvantages

 High Cost

-High cost in hybrid topology comes from using extra devices like routers and switches.
+High cost in a hybrid topology comes from using extra devices like routers and switches.
 Setting up and maintaining the network requires more money.
 This makes it less affordable for small businesses.

 Complex Setup and Maintenance